Micha-89/Finds.db/README.md

 I used Passport for the sign-up and login, Axios for the API requests, Cloudinary for the picture upload, Mapbox-react-gl to use the Mapbox API, and React-chartjs-2 for the charts.

+### What needs to be improved?

+The website was developed for google Chrome and uses flexbox gap which is not supported by some browsers like Safari.
+This version is not mobile responsive.

 ### Take a closer look

 Youtube video: